Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 * Batch normalization is a must in both networks.
 * Fully hidden connected layers are not a good idea.
 * Avoid pooling, simply stride your convolutions!
-* ReLU activations are your friend (almost all the time).
+* ReLU activations are your friend (*almost* always).

-DCGANs are also relevant because they have become one of the main baselines to implement and test GANs.
+DCGANs are also relevant because they have become one of the main baselines to implement and use GANs.
 Shortly after the publication of this paper, there were different accessible implementations in [Theano][DCGAN_theano], [Torch][DCGAN_th], [Tensorflow][DCGAN_tf] and [Chainer][DCGAN_chainer] available to test with whatever dataset you can think of.
 So, if you come across a  [creepy](https://github.com/mattya/chainer-DCGAN) [generated](https://www.youtube.com/watch?v=rs3aI7bACGc) [datasets](http://www.aux.tv/wp-content/uploads/2016/01/Screen-Shot-2016-01-19-at-11.39.13-AM.png) you can totally blame the authors of DCGAN for it.

 #### You might want to use DCGANs if

 * You want something better than vanilla GANs (that is, always).
 Vanilla GANs could work on simple datasets, but DCGANs are far better.
-* You are looking for a strong baseline to compare with your fancy new state-of-the-art GAN algorithm.
+* You are looking for a solid baseline to compare with your fancy new state-of-the-art GAN algorithm.

-From this point, all the types of GANs that I'm going to describe will be assumed to have a DCGAN architecture, unless the opposite is specified.
+From this point on, all the types of GANs that I'm going to describe will be assumed to have a DCGAN architecture, unless the opposite is specified.

 ### <a name="cgans"></a> Conditional GANs (cGANs)